The Four Pillars of Erika’s Lighthouse

 Promoting inclusive school cultures around mental health

 Erika’s Lighthouse has identified four pillars that are essential aspects of every school community.
-When each pillar is active in a school – we believe students will experience a more inclusive school culture around mental health.
+When each program pillar is active in a school we believe students will experience a more inclusive school culture around mental health.

-These program pillars impact every stakeholder throughout a school community – students, families and staff.
+These program pillars impact every partner throughout a school community – students, families and staff.
 Districts, schools and classrooms can leverage these programs as comprehensive, integrated, tier-1 initiatives or standalone efforts that work seamlessly with existing school-based programs.

 Evidence-informed curricula that impacts students in grades 4-12 that promotes good mental health, educates about depression and suicide, reduces stigma and encourages help-seeking.